Ver: View Discovery in the Wild: Evaluation

+\mypar{Noisy Query Generation} Each query consists of a collection of 2-column, 3-row example values.
+To generate the query, we first find a PJ-query that produces a result we call the \emph{ground truth PJ-view}.
+Columns in the \emph{ground truth PJ-view} are called \emph{ground truth columns}.
+Then, we generate the $2\times 3$ input queries according to three strategies, \emph{Zero Noise}, \emph{Medium Noise}, and \emph{High Noise}. \emph{Zero noise} means we sample values from the \emph{ground truth columns}.
+In \emph{Medium noise} we sample $\frac{2}{3}$ values from the \emph{ground truth columns} and $\frac{1}{3}$ from a \emph{noise column}, which is a column with a Jaccard Containment of more than 0.8 with respect to the \emph{ground truth column}.
+Finally, in \emph{High noise} we sample $\frac{1}{3}$ values from the \emph{ground truth column} and $\frac{2}{3}$ from the \emph{noise columns}.

-We generate 5 ground truth queries by sampling join paths from the ground truth views of each dataset, 5 noisy user queries (consisting of example values) for each ground truth view and for each of the 3 noise levels.
-This results in a total of 150 noisy user queries across both datasets and noise levels.
+We generate 5 ground truth queries by sampling join graphs from the ground truth views of ChEMBL and WDC.
+For each ground truth query, we generate one noisy user query consisting of example values for each of the 3 noise levels.
+For each noisy user query, we obtain input PJ-views to \textsc{View-Distillation} by getting candidate columns via \textsc{column-selection} component and feeding them to \textsc{Join-Graph-Search} and \textsc{Materializer}.